 The equipment is required to operate on the applicable specific carrier centre frequencies that correspond to the nominal carrier frequencies at 5860 MHz, 5870 MHz, 5880 MHz, 5890 MHz, 5900 MHz, 5910 MHz, and 5920 MHz with a maximum channel bandwidth of 10 MHz.

-DCC (Decentralised Congestion Control) is an unconditional requirement for ITS equipment in the current EN 302 571, noting that existing deployments use IEEE 802.11/ETSI G5 equipment.
+DCC (Decentralised Congestion Control) is an unconditional requirement for ITS equipment using the access layer technology based on IEEE 802.11-2012 in the current EN 302 571, noting that existing deployments use IEEE 802.11/ETSI G5 equipment.
 Other systems also need congestion control functionality:

 Decentralised congestion control (DCC) is a mandatory mechanism to be used by the equipment using the access layer technology based on IEEE 802.11-2012 [12] to ensure that the radio channel is not congested by too many transmissions within a certain geographical range.
 The mechanism is such that the equipment adapts its transmission behaviour dynamically based on how occupied the channel is at the moment.